danilo-dessi/SKG-pipeline/README.md

 - **/src/rdfmaker/** contains the scripts to map the triples in the designed ontology and produce the .ttl files composing the generated knowledge graph.

+- **spark_entity_cleaning_and_mapping/** a folder that contains the first efforts to move the whole project on the [Apache Spark](https://spark.apache.org/) framework.
+Please note that this is not necessary to create the knowledge graph as described in the paper.

 ## How to use